V4Fire/Client/src/traits/i-active-items/README.md

 # traits/i-active-items

-This module provides a trait for a component that renders a list of items and needs a behavior of changing active items.
+This module provides a trait that extends [[iItems]] and adds the ability to set an "active" item.
-This trait is an extension of [[iItems]].

-Take a look at [[bList]] to see more.

 ## Synopsis